jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

 If you already have plugins using the Abilities API, the MCP Adapter turns them into **AI-ready APIs** with very little additional work.

+As with any new technology, start small.
+Begin by exposing a few non-destructive, read-only abilities as MCP tools.
+Test them with local AI clients like Claude Desktop or Cursor.
+Gradually expand to more complex abilities and workflows as you gain confidence.
+Be prepared to hit roadblocks, and engage with the WordPress AI and developer communities for support and collaboration.
+The documentation for both the [Abilities API](https://developer.wordpress.org/apis/abilities/) and the [MCP Adapter](https://github.com/WordPress/mcp-adapter) are great resources to help you along the way.

-This combination—Abilities API plus MCP Adapter—gives WordPress developers a powerful path to build things like AI-assisted admin tools and AI-powered automations and workflows for clients and teams, keeping WordPress at the center of your sites content, code, and AI automations
+This combination of Abilities and the MCP Adapter gives WordPress developers a powerful path to build AI-assisted admin tools, automation, and workflows for both clients and teams.